Computer Science M.S.

 Cloud computing theme

-Cloud Computing refers to a modern and critical set of technologies that span core areas of Computer Science.
+Cloud Computing refers to a modern and critical set of technologies that span core areas of computer science.

 The Cloud Computing theme of the program is used as a unifying platform to make connections between the courses.
 We accomplish this by using Cloud Computing as an “application” of some of the topics covered in each course.